-Comedian Mocks Barron Trump, Include ‘School Shooting’ Comments
+Comedian Mocks Barron Trump, Makes ‘School Shooting’ Comments

-Barron Trump is mocked by a comedian on Twitter with some harsh comments.
-A so-called First Son’s “lookalike” has attempted to gain media attention by starring in a comedy show as Donald Trump’s son.
+Barron Trump was mocked by a comedian on Twitter with some harsh comments.
+A so-called first son “lookalike” has attempted to gain media attention by starring in a comedy show as Donald Trump’s son.

-Shannon Noll’s Twitter feed is littered with his hatred for President Donald Trump and according to The Gateway Pundit, includes potential assassination comments.
-Along with this, there is an obscene retweet that names the young Barron Trump performing a crude sexual act.
+Shannon Noll’s Twitter feed is littered with his hatred for President Donald Trump, and according to the Gateway Pundit, includes potential assassination comments.
+Along with this, there is an obscene retweet that mentions 10-year-old Barron Trump performing a crude sexual act.

 Hey @realDonaldTrump make stricter gun laws and you won't have to worry about a school shooting in your home.